healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 Open Mechanism: Push-button pop-up

-The Elite Gourmet has a hinged lid that pops up to an 80° angle with a single push of a button located on the handle (+3).
-However, in reality, the lid only popped up to 75° and we had to manually pull the rest.
-Anyway, the lid angle is enough to get water in (+2).
+The Elite Gourmet has a hinged lid operated by a button on the handle which should pop up to an 80° (+3).
+However, in reality, the lid only popped up to 75°, but the remaining 5 degrees we could lift up manually.
+Regardless, the lid angle is enough to easily get water in (+2).

 Its exterior is plastic with a stainless steel coating (+1).
-The lid isn’t entirely cool-touch, only a small black area.
+The lid isn’t entirely cool-to-touch, only a small black area.

-The interior is simply plastic which can be undesirable for someone who doesn’t like their water coming into contact with plastic material.
-Nonetheless, we found no odd odor during the first boil.
+The interior is plastic which some people may not like since hot water will contact the plastic material.
+Nonetheless, we detected no chemical odor during the first boil.

 Unlike some other electric kettles we’ve tested, this one doesn’t have a silicone band around the circumference.
-Nonetheless, the lid still closes tightly (+1).
+However, the lid still closes tightly (+1).

 ### 9.0 - Base